iManagement

 • Number of occupied frames

-• Internal circulation
+• Internal movement

 • Add a super

-• Add a frame with foundation
+• Add a frame fitted with foundation

-• Reduce space using a divider
+• Reduce space with a division board

-• Split the colony
+• Divide the colony

 Learn more:

-Colony splitting
+Colony division

-Summer nuclei from honey supers
+Summer nuclei from super bees

 Frame construction

-8) Check food reserves (honey and pollen)
+8) Check food stores (honey and pollen)

 Mentally divide the brood frame surface into 20 sections of 100 g.